What is a Social Media Strategy?

 1. Who is your target audience?

 The first thing to consider before doing anything else is to know exactly who you want to target and what they want to see.
-You want to know exactly what social media channels your target customer is using, what sort of content they're engaging with,
+You want to know exactly what social media channels your target customer is using and what sort of content they're engaging with,

 Knowing this will be invaluable so take some time to do the research, it will be the most important part of your social media strategy.